 All of the jerseys will have the Kelly Cup Finals patch, which is available only on the team jerseys.

-The jerseys worn by Reading in Game 1 and by Stockton in Games 1 and 2, as well as game-used and goal-scored pucks from the two games, are available now through June 6.
+The jerseys worn by Alaska in the Games 1, 2 and 4, as well as game-used and goal-scored pucks from the first three games, will be available starting on Thursday, June 12.
 Check back for additional auctions in the coming days.

 The "Official Game-Worn Jersey Source of the ECHL" since 2002, MeiGray gives hockey fans and sports collectors worldwide the opportunity to purchase authentic game-worn ECHL jerseys online at MeiGray.com or by telephone at (888) 463-4472.